Learning Clinical Reasoning Student Workshop

 - There will also be opportunities to interact and network with Hawaii medical students.

-This workshop is limited to upper-level, international medical students in years 3-6 (based on a 6-year medical school program) or years 2-4 (based on a 4-year medical school program).
+This workshop is appropriate for upper-level, international medical students in years 3-6 (based on a 6-year medical school program) or years 3-4 (based on a 4-year medical school program).
 English fluency is not required; however the ability to carry basic English conversation is strongly recommended.
 Knowledge of English medical terms is also helpful.

 Early registration is encouraged as space is limited.